Here it is.

 Class agent: Please contact Maria Allen if you are interested in being the '89 Class News Agent.

-1. Joining/Following the East Grand Rapids High School - Class of 1989 Facebook page to stay up to date as we start planning.
+- The East Grand Rapids High School - Class of 1989 Facebook page has additional information.

 Class agent: Elizabeth Welch